GenerativeArtForum/Final-Project-FSWT-Generative-Arts/README.md

 - **Recomended Page**: Browse new automatically recomended generative artworks
 - **Following Page**: Browse new generative artworks from users you follow
 - **Thread Creation**: Create new discussions, tutorials or ask questions
+- **Response Creation**: Respond to other users threads and comments
 - **User Profiles**: Personalized spaces for artists to see their threads
 - **Tag Exploration**: Discover art by styles, techniques, or themes
 - **Likes and Comments System**: Interact with other artists' threads